EARLY BIRD STARTS - SMALL GROUP LSAT TUTORING - PREP FOR THE PREP!

 • the rules of inference needed to make quick deductions;

-• the specific vocabulary of the LSAT (sometimes words don’t
+• the specific vocabulary of the LSAT (sometimes words don’t mean what you think);

 • how to separate background context from primary information